approvals/ApprovalTests.cpp/README.md

 CppApprovals
 ============

-Native ApprovalTests for C++ on Linux
+Native ApprovalTests for C++

-Currently only supporting the [Igloo Testing Framework]( http://igloo-testing.org/ )
+Preparing to move to Catch2.
+Igloo shelved on the Igloo branch